Defence of Iceland

-Iceland's defence forces consist of the Icelandic Coast Guard, which patrols Icelandic waters and monitors its airspace, and other services such as the National Commissioner's National Security and Special Forces Units.
+Iceland's defence forces consist of the Icelandic Coast Guard, which patrols Icelandic waters and monitors its airspace, and other services such as the National Commissioner's National Security and the Special Unit of the National Police Commissioner.
 Iceland maintains no standing army, the only NATO member for which this is the case.

 The Coast Guard consists of three ships and four aircraft and armed with small arms, naval artillery, and air defence radar stations.
 The Coast Guard also maintains the Iceland Air Defence System, formerly part of the disestablished Defence Agency, which conducts surveillance from the ground of Iceland's air space.

 Additionally, there is a Crisis Response Unit (ICRU), operated by the Ministry for Foreign Affairs, which is a small peacekeeping force that has been deployed internationally, since 2008.
 This unit also has an unarmed component.

 There is a treaty with the United States, which until 2006 maintained the Naval Air Station Keflavik, regarding the defence of Iceland.
 The base, now operated by the Icelandic Coast Guard, has been regularly visited by the US military and other allied NATO members.
 In 2017 the United States announced its interest in renovating a hangar, in order to accommodate a Boeing P-8 Poseidon ASW aircraft at the air base.

 There are also agreements concerning military and other security operations with Norway, Denmark and other NATO countries.

 Iceland holds the annual NATO exercises entitled Northern Viking.
-The most recent exercises were held in 2022, as well as the EOD exercise "Northern Challenge".
+The most recent exercises were held in 2024, as well as the EOD exercise "Northern Challenge".
 In 1997 Iceland hosted its first Partnership for Peace (PfP) exercise, "Cooperative Safeguard", which is the only multilateral PfP exercise so far in which Russia has participated.
 Another major PfP exercise was hosted in 2000.
 Iceland has also contributed ICRU peacekeepers to SFOR, KFOR and ISAF.

 Iceland has never participated in a full-scale war or invasion.
 Furthermore, the constitution of Iceland has no mechanism to declare war.